 Retirement is what counts as accountability these days in Washington.
 Future consiglieri are hereby put on notice: you back torture and death squads and drone strikes and you'll be forced to retire with the LA Times printing a profile on your great influence and wonderful taste in expensive suits.
 Rizzo served as top lawyer at the CIA for years, without the title, because the Senate wouldn't approve him.
 Serving as the "Acting So-and-So" is what now counts as compliance with the Constitution.
 Senators are hereby put on notice: you fail to confirm an appointee, and he or she will get the job without the title.

-“On October 2, 2002, Jonathan Fredman, who was chief counsel to the CIA’s Counter Terrorist Center, attended a meeting of GTMO staff.
-Minutes of that meeting indicate that it was dominated by a discussion of aggressive waterboarding, which was discussed in relation to its use in SERE training.
-Mr. Fredman’s advice to GTMO on applicable legal obligations was similar to the analysis of those obligations in OLC’s first .
-According to the meeting minutes, Mr. Fredman said that ‘the language of the statutes is written vaguely. . . .
+"On October 2, 2002, Jonathan Fredman, who was chief counsel to the CIA's Counter Terrorist Center, attended a meeting of GTMO staff.
+Minutes of that meeting indicate that it was dominated by a discussion of aggressive interrogation techniques including sleep deprivation, death threats, and waterboarding, which was discussed in relation to its use in SERE training.
+Mr. Fredman's advice to GTMO on applicable legal obligations was similar to the analysis of those obligations in OLC's first Bybee memo.
+According to the meeting minutes, Mr. Fredman said that 'the language of the statutes is written vaguely. . . .
 Severe physical pain described as anything causing permanent damage to major organs or body parts.
-Mental torture [is] described as anything leading to permanent, profound damage to the senses or personality.’
-Mr. Fredman said simply ‘It is basically subject to perception.
-If the detainee dies you’re doing it wrong.'”including sleep deprivation, death threats, and
+Mental torture [is] described as anything leading to permanent, profound damage to the senses or personality.'
+Mr. Fredman said simply 'It is basically subject to perception.
+If the detainee dies you're doing it wrong.'"

 People like Rizzo and Fredman should not be working for our government a single day longer.
 They should be impeached.
 They should be prosecuted.
 They should be given fair trials and be imprisoned if convicted.
 And all existing information on what they did should be made public.
 Fed up with waiting for Congress or the Justice Department to act, a coalition of groups headquartered at Disbar Torture Lawyers has gone ahead and filed complaints with bar associations to have torture lawyers disbarred and to call attention to the need for further accountability.
 Having already filed complaints against 12 torture lawyers, Disbar Torture Lawyers filed three more on Monday.
 Two of these were against Rizzo and Fredman.